grrr-amsterdam/gulpfile/README.md

 The main tasks are:

-- `default` runs all above tasks, except `browsersync` (some tasks are dependent on the called environment)
+- `build` runs all above tasks, except `browsersync` (some tasks are dependent on the called environment)
 - `watch` runs the same tasks as `default` but will retrigger when files are changed, and will start browsersync

 For more info, jump into the tasks folder.